ALockwood/goDiscountOffers/README.md

 Once this is running I'm going to try to make some mock data with bad values to see how the different languages handle things and to learn a bit more about how to program defensively in go.

+## Running
+On Windows I use PowerShell and my go utils so it's simply `GoBuildNRun` in the checked out directory.
+On Linux/Mac I think `go run *.go` might work...